Successful Musicians Have Bookkeepers

 More important than who gives it to you, where it's going, or how it gets there, make sure to count your money.
 At all times you need to know how much money you have, who owes you what, and how much you owe to who.

 As a bookkeeper at the turn of the century, Mile's grandfather literally counted his money.
 These days we make it a little easier.
-You won't need to count your money, there are computers for that.

 What do Bookkeepers do for Musicians?